This visa was previously repealed and closed from 2 June 2014 until 25 September 2014. Applications are now accepted for this visa.

 Email enquiry form: Child and Other Family Processing Centre Enquiry Form

 You must pay the first instalment of the visa application charge when you make your application.
-You can pay by credit card, debit card, bank cheque or money order made payable to the Department of Immigration and Border Protection.
+You can pay by credit card, bank cheque or money order made payable to the Department of Immigration and Border Protection.

 You and anyone included as an applicant in your application must be in Australia when the application is made and the visa is granted.